argilla-io/argilla/docs/_source/guides/llms/practical_guides/fine_tune.md

 ## Supervised finetuning

 The goal of Supervised Fine Tuning (SFT) is to optimize this pre-trained model to generate the responses that users are looking for.
-After pre-training a causal language model, it can generate feasible human text, but it will not be able to have proper `answers` to `question` phrases posed by the user in a conversational or instruction setting.
+After pre-training a causal language model, it can generate feasible human text, but it will not be able to have proper `answers` to `question` phrases posed by the user in a conversational or instruction set.
 Therefore, we need to collect and curate data tailored to this use case to teach the model to mimic this data.
 We have a section in our docs about [collecting data for this task](/guides/llms/conceptual_guides/sft.html) and there are many good [pre-trained causal language models](https://huggingface.co/models?pipeline_tag=text-generation&sort=downloads) available on Hugging Face.

 ### Data